Eating for Strength – What, When, and Why to Eat

 It’s full of medium-chain fatty acids, which are easily absorbed and used for energy.
 Coconut oil has also been shown to help boost testosterone levels, which has a huge impact on both strength and gains.

 Another great fat food is macadamia nuts.
-They’ve always gotten a bad rap because they’re so high in fat, but they’re all monounsaturated fats.
+They’ve always had a bad reputation because they’re so high in fat, but they’re all monounsaturated fats.
 In fact, they’re higher in monos than olive oil.

 The point is, you need plenty of healthy fats in your diet to get results and reach your goals.

-To replenish your energy levels, plan for one refuel meal (I don’t like the term ‘cheat meal’ because it ‘s associated with the feeling of guilt and shame) every fifth day and plan it after your workout (preferably after a lower-body lifting day).
+To replenish your energy levels, plan for one refuel meal (note: refrain from calling it a “cheat meal” because the word “cheat” is associated with feelings of guilt and shame) every fifth day and plan it after your workout (preferably after a lower-body lifting day).